 Here's the decision framework:

-- You use third-party earphones and have your own audio files -- This is where volume booster apps help.
-VoicyCare is one option, focused on hearing support with a simplified UI.
+• You use third-party earphones and have your own audio files -- This is where volume booster apps help.
+VoicyCare is one option, focused on listening assistance with a simplified UI.

 Volume booster apps are useful tools, but they're not magic.
 Understand the iOS constraints, use them within safe listening levels, and pick the approach that matches your actual situation.